Holistic Alcoholism Treatment in Marietta, GA

 Our center treats alcohol addiction holistically, meaning that we don't just treat the problem–we treat the person as a whole.
 To aid us in this mission, we offer a wide range of programs and activities for our clients to create recovery plans that meet their needs and preferences.
 There is no one-size-fits-all remedy for alcohol addiction, and we take pride in tailoring our programs to each person's individual struggles.

-Each of our programs at Metro Atlanta Treatment was developed to build a foundation for a new life.
+Each of our programs at Atlanta Treatment LLC was developed to build a foundation for a new life.
 No matter what program you choose, you will grow from group therapy, family therapy, and individual therapy.
 We offer:

 - An Intensive Outpatient Program (IOP) and Partial Hospitalization Program (PHP), or Night Outpatient Treatment for working people.
 PHP offers therapy, more structure, and stability, as well as more access to our medical team.
 IOP offers fewer restrictions and the same therapy.
 Our Night Outpatient Treatment gives you access to our therapies on an evening schedule.